 would be that such near-collisions only ever happen once or twice

-(or not at all).
-This would make the origin of the solar system a
+formed.
+This would make the origin of the solar system a virtually

-virtually singular event, though the observational data to calculate
+singular event, though the observational data to calculate the total

-the total galaxy lifetime stellar collision cross-section didn't
+galaxy lifetime stellar collision cross-section didn't exist back

-exist back then.
-So they didn't know stars don't ever collide (or
+then.
+So they didn't know stars don't ever collide (or even almost

-even almost collide), and no examples have yet been turned up.
-This
+collide), and no examples have yet been turned up.
+This is

 in near-circular orbits with random velocity deviations on the order